-- 40. A Business plan, work plan and budget should result in a more efficient process of managing the Pension Fund. - 41.
-The adoption of a work plan will minimise risks relating to the management of the Fund and should assist in managing down the risk of non-compliance with the Council's obligations under the Regulation as the administering authority of the London Borough of Enfield Pension Fund. - 42.
+- 41. A Business plan and budget should result in a more efficient process of managing the Pension Fund. - 42.
+The adoption of a business plan and budget setting will minimise risks relating to the management of the Fund and should assist in managing down the risk of non-compliance with the Council's obligations under the Regulation as the administering authority of the London Borough of Enfield Pension Fund. - 43.
 Lack of robust governance inevitably involves a degree of risk.
 The successful identification, monitoring and control of risk are therefore central to the Council's pension fund management.